BlueBrain/assemblyfire/README.md

 ## Citation
-If you use this software, kindly use the following BIBTEX entry for citation:
+If you use this software, kindly use the following BibTeX entry for citation:

 ```
 @article{Ecker2023,